 A Century of History

-During their short marriage, Charles and Esta resided in Chicago apartment hotels in the Hyde Park area and spent weekends and longer stays at Indian Hill Manor and enjoying their Rockford Country Club membership.
-As a widow, Esta continued this travel pattern until the late 1920s, when she moved permanently to Indian Hill Manor.
+During their short marriage, Charles and Esta resided in Chicago apartment hotels in the Hyde Park area and spent weekends at Indian Hill Manor, and enjoying their Rockford Country Club membership.
+As a widow, Esta moved permanently to Indian Hill Manor.

 Born Esta Asher in 1868 on a southern Indiana farm, she moved, in 1884, with her parents and seven siblings to a Nebraska farm.
 Within a year, she married William Reed, a local newspaper owner.
 They had a daughter who died when a toddler, and a son, Harry.
 Prior to 1900, Esta, William, and Harry moved from Nebraska to Chicago where William was a printing salesman.
-During the first decade of 1900, Esta and Harry divorced, after she became an actress, appeared in the chorus of Broadway musicals, and went to Paris for further training of her soprano voice.
+During the first decade of 1900, Esta and Harry divorced, after which she became a soloist, appeared in Broadway musicals, and went to Paris for further training of her soprano voice.
 By the time of her 1914 marriage to Charles, she had discontinued her musical career.

-Upon Esta’s death, her son, Harry Reed, inherited, took over management, and lived at the manor and farm with his wife, Lillian and their son, Charles.
+Upon Esta’s death, her son, Harry Reed, took over management of the manor and farm.
 At Harry’s 1969 death, Charles (Chuck) Reed, inherited the estate.
 Having served in World War II, Chuck became a firearms safety instructor and Boy Scout troop leader – often holding campouts in the estate’s woods and jamborees on the lawn.
-Until his 1998 death, his efforts included planting thousands of pine, walnut, and other trees, maximizing wildlife protection, and placing some farm acreage in the Federal Conservation Reserve Program.
+Until his 1998 death, his efforts included planting thousands of pine, walnut, and other trees, maximizing wildlife habitat, and putting some of the farm acreage in the Federal Conservation Reserve Program.

 With most of their children grown and gone, they wanted to move to a country place, so they bought the manor.
 Unchanged, since Esta’s death, with no furniture remaining, they proceeded to make repairs and fill the rooms with period furniture from Chicago area estate sales.
 In 1997, Bill died and Lucile continuing to live in the manor until her death in 2007.